scottmuc/scottmuc.github.com/source/_posts/2017-01-11-osx-workstation-setup-automation.markdown

 ## Duplication is OK

 Choosing when to vendor something is an important decision to make around construction your setup.
-The more you vendor, the more reproducable your automation will be.
+The more you vendor, the more reproducible your automation will be.
 The more you vendor, the harder it is to keep up to date with changes.

 The [OSX installer][bkuhlmann-setup] steps is something I'd be willing to copy and paste into my own repository.
 Vendoring `vim` plugins is something I'm in favour of doing as well.
 The principle is that the fewer moving parts there are, the better.
 Even with what I believe to be a simple workstation setup, there's still many external facing pieces that will cause failure or tricky bugs to appear.